theochem/cookiecutter-python/README.md

 # python-cookiecutter
-cookiecutter template for a minimal python project with conda and travis
+cookiecutter template for a minimal python project with conda and travis.

 To use, run
 ```